boogerman919/cse15l-lab-reports/index.md

-# Dear Audrey
+Dear Audrey

 <!-- ![heart](./heart.jpg) -->

+I like you.
+A lot.
-# Hope you have a nice day.
+Hope you have a nice day.

-# Your business partner,
+Your friend from math,
-# Himesama
+Himesama